 Located at Trinity Episcopal Church, 815 N. Grant St., Bay City, MI 48708 – Telephone: 989-892-5813

-All Saints/St. James, Bay City Civitan, Grace United Methodist Church East, Grace United Methodist Church West, Dore Family, Essexville Baptist, Faith Lutheran, First Presbyterian, Grace Lutheran/Auburn, Immanuel Lutheran, Marine Corps.
-Group, Our Lady of Czestochowa/St Stan's, Our Lady of Czestochowa/St. Hyacinth, Our lady of Peace, Prince of Peace/Kawkawlin, Trinity St. James/Munger, St. Jude Thaddeus, St. Luke's, and Trinity Episcopal Church.
+All Saints, Bay City Civitan, Grace United Methodist Church, Dore Family, First Presbyterian, Grace Lutheran/Auburn, Immanuel Lutheran, Joppa Lodge, Marine Corps.
+Group, Our Lady of Czestochowa, Our Lady of Peace, Prince of Peace/Kawkawlin, Trinity St. James/Munger, St. Jude Thaddeus, St. Luke's, Trinity Episcopal Church, UAW 362 Women's Committee, UAW 362 Community Service, and Zion Lutheran.

 Become a Food of Faith Partner

-If you have questions about Food of Faith or would like to talk about becoming one of our member churches/groups you can contact Pat Maxim, at 989-892-5949 or send an email to pjmaxim@yahoo.com (include Food of Faith in the Subject line so you don't go to the trash folder).
+If you have questions about Food of Faith or would like to talk about becoming one of our member churches/groups you can call the church office at 989-892-5813 and leave a message.

 |